 - To not destroy or vandalize the unit

-- To pay for unit damage caused by the family or its guests (other than normal wear and tear)
+- To pay for unit damage caused by the tenant, a member of the household, or its guests (other than normal wear and tear)

 - Not to disturb the peaceful enjoyment of other residents

 - Not to engage in criminal activity or alcohol abuse

 - Being over the income limit for the program